simarmannsingh/onlineshopping/README.md

 ## About

 This is a react based sample project which is created for learning purposes.
+Only the frontend is hosted on gh-pages.
+The backend is hosted on Heroku.

 ## How do I test it?